basho/basho_docs/content/riak/ts/1.4.0/using/security/sources-management.md

 signed by the same [Root Certificate Authority](http://en.wikipedia.org/wiki/Root_certificate).

-> **Note**
->
-> At this time, client certificates are not supported in Riak's HTTP interface, and can be used only through the [protocol buffers interface](/riak/kv/2.1.4/developing/api/protocol-buffers/).

 Let's specify that our user `riakuser` is going to be authenticated using a certificate on `localhost`: